DrugBud-Suite/CADD_Vault/docs/index.md

 Welcome to the CADD Vault, an open-source repository dedicated to sharing resources, tools, and knowledge in the field of computer-aided drug design.
 This vault aims to support researchers, students, and professionals by providing a comprehensive collection of materials related to CADD.

-Number of publications: 870
+Number of publications: 890
-Number of code repositories: 739
+Number of code repositories: 752
-Number of webserver links: 116
-- De Novo Drug Generation
-- Protein Structure and Analysis
+Number of webserver links: 118- Protein Structure and Analysis
 - Molecular Dynamics Simulations
 - Virtual Screening Workflows
 - Cheminformatics